 Rosemary Jane Jolly, Assistant Professor at Queen's University in Kingston, Ontario, lived in southern Africa for twenty years, both in South Africa and Lesotho.
 Her research is in the area of racial and sexual violence in postcolonial writing.

-Listed in: African Studies · African Literature · Christianity · Religion · Literary Criticism · Sociology · Literary Studies
+Listed in: African Studies · African Authors · Christianity · Religion · Literary Criticism · Race and Ethnicity · Sociology · Literary Studies

 Colonization, Violence, and Narration in White South African Writing